notefinity-app/notefinity-core/README.md

 This open-source core demonstrates **exactly** what our backend does, proving we cannot access your data.
 Every API endpoint, database interaction, and data flow is visible and auditable.

+> 🏠 **Want complete data control?** [Self-host Notefinity Core](#-self-hosting) on your own infrastructure with our one-click deployment options.
+Your data, your servers, your rules.

 ## 🏗️ Architecture

 ### Express.js API Server